Firefight (album)

-Firefight is the third album by Canadian melodic death metal band Blackguard, due on March 29, 2011 via Victory Records.
+Firefight is the third studio album by Canadian melodic death metal band Blackguard, released on March 29, 2011, via Victory Records.
 Unlike its predecessor, this album contains elements of power metal and symphonic metal based on the band's melodic death metal root, much like in Children of Bodom's vein.

 Track listing

 All songs written by Paul "Ablaze" Zinay and Kim Gosselin, except noted.